 "There is no right to same-sex 'marriage' in the United States Constitution, " he said.
 Brown added he hoped the Supreme Court ends up reversing this "terrible decision."

 In an unusual flourish, Judge Wright Allen began her opinion by quoting a statement by Mildred Loving, the plaintiff in the Supreme Court's landmark 1967 case that struck down Virginia's ban on interracial marriage.
 "The older generation's fears and prejudices have given way, and today's young people realize that if someone loves someone they have a right to marry,"Loving said in 2007.

 After excerpting the statement, Judge Wright Allen wrote, "Our Constitution declares that 'all men' are created equal.
 Surely this means all of us."
 She said, "Gay and lesbian individuals share the same capacity as heterosexual individuals to form, preserve and celebrate loving, intimate and lasting relationships.
 Such relationships are created through the exercise of sacred, personal choices - choices, like the choices made by every other citizen, that must be free from unwarranted government interference."

-The American Civil Liberties Union and other groups have filed a federal class action lawsuit in another court in Virginia seeking the freedom to marry for all same-sex couples in Virginia .
+OTHER PENDING CASES The American Civil Liberties Union and other groups have filed a federal class action lawsuit in another court in Virginia seeking the freedom to marry for all same-sex couples in Virginia .
 Attorneys in that case recently asked the judge for a quick ruling.

 "The steady march toward equality continues today with this historic decision," said Joshua Block, staff attorney with the ACLU Lesbian Gay Bisexual and Transgender Project.
 "Support for the freedom to marry has seen an amazing increase in the past few years, and we will continue to work to ensure that all couples have access to the dignity and protection that only comes with marriage."